Avant Assessment Testing Accommodations

 - Translation assistance is allowed for the ‘Situation’ and ‘Question’ elements only (see graphic below).

 - Do NOT translate any of the authentic text or authentic audio.

 - Do NOT translate any of the multiple choice answer options.

 - The Writing and Speaking section prompts are provided in written English with target language audio support.

 - Proctors may read the prompt aloud in English, if needed and explain the overall task.

 - Verbal assistance is allowed for directions, and for the technical aspects of keyboarding or recording their responses and operating the record and playback buttons.

 Why are the test questions and instructions in English?

-First, it is critical to make absolutely sure the reason the student responded correctly or incorrectly is based on the student’s actual comprehension of the authentic text and not the language used in the question.
+- First, it is critical to make absolutely sure the reason the test taker responded correctly or incorrectly is based on the test taker’s actual comprehension of the authentic text and not the language used in the question.
 Simply speaking, the English question helps isolate the target language skill being measured.

-Second, in order to ask an appropriate question that addresses the level of the text the question language level may be far more difficult than the text itself.
-In other words, the difficulty of the language in the question may prevent the student from responding correctly to an authentic text they actually comprehend.
+- Second, in order to ask an appropriate question that addresses the level of the text, the question language level may be far more difficult than the text itself.
+In other words, the difficulty of the language in the question may prevent the test taker from responding correctly to an authentic text they actually comprehend.